RedSkyFlow/FlowNewWebsite/README.md

 -   **Implement the correct color hierarchy:** `--primary` is Teal (Foundation), `--secondary` is Blue (Action), `--accent` is Yellow (Highlight).
 -   **Write SEO-optimized and AI-search-friendly content** by applying the principles from the SEO guide (clear headings, direct answers, semantic structure).
 -   **Ensure all code is clean, modern, and performant,** using Next.js 15+ App Router, TypeScript, and Tailwind CSS best practices.
+-   **Opt for responsive and well structured layouts that use flexbox and grid by default.** Only use absolute positioning when necessary.
+-   **Refactor code as you go to keep code clean**.
+-   **Keep file sizes small and put helper functions and components in their own files**.
+-   **Use a base font-size of 14px**.

 ---